Shop by Room ➜ Bedroom ➜ Mattresses

 Turmerry

 These mattresses are all made with GOLS certified organic latex.
 They state that they use natural wool and organic cotton, though they don’t have certification for this, so I can’t verify it for the healthiest rating.
 They use a polypropylene fabric around the coils and a water-based adhesive to bind the latex to the coils.
-Imperfectly healthy, but a step in the right direction, plus they are very detailed and transparent with questions.
+They are very detailed and transparent with questions.

-One of Interior Medicine’s commitments is to clearly delineate what is good for the earth, from what is good for you.
-Sustainable doesn’t mean the same as non-toxic.
+Sustainable doesn’t mean non-toxic, and that is very true when it comes to how USDA certified cotton is processed— it’s good for the earth that no pesticides were used in growth, but it may be processed intensively with chemicals harmful to humans after it’s harvested.
 TFS uses a mixture of USDA certified cotton and and GOTS certified organic cotton.
-Read about the difference here.
 They do use GOLS certified organic Dunlop latex and OEKO TEX certified wool and coconut coir.
-I just recommend reading the details about each layer of their mattresses carefully.
+I just recommend keeping this in mind and reading the details about each layer of their mattresses carefully.

 The Peace Lily Latex Mattress is made with natural latex, though it is not organic.
 Importantly, they still have ecoINSTITUT certification for the latex, confirming that it is truly 100% natural latex without synthetic fillers.
 They also have GOTS certification for their fabrics, and use latex mixed with water as their adhesive between layers.

-If you are going to get a mattress made with foam instead of a natural material, this is the brand to get.
+While natural mattress prices are coming down with competition, standard mattresses made with foam are still less expensive.
+If this is the route you’re going, this is the brand to get.
 They don’t use fiberglass or chemical fire retardants—they use ammonium phosphate, a safe food-grade salt instead.
 It’s wrapped in polyester and cotton, and they use water-based, latex-free glues.
 They have several hybrid options and are very affordable.

 IKEA Mattresses